Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

  In this analysis, our first insight shall be on the number of students with depression by gender; below are insights I derived from the data:
 - __Gender Distribution:__ From here, one can see that among all students with depression, 29 of them are females (82.86%), and 6 of them are males, accounting for 17.14%.
 There is quite a disparity between the number of female students reporting depression and that of male students.
 - __Gender Differences in Depression:__ In this research, the percentage of female students with a greater rate of depression was 73.42%, hence indicating that when considering mental health outcomes, there may be some bias based on gender.
 The finding, therefore, supports other studies in which the likelihood of depression was reportedly greater among females compared to their male counterparts.
 Such a disparity could be attributed to hormonal factors, societal expectations, and coping styles.
 - __Implications for Mental Health Support:__ The findings of the present study, with a greater prevalence of depression noted in the female student population, call for gender-sensitive mental health support services within educational institutions.
-Educational institutions need to constitute interventions or targeted support programs ideally suited to deal with the individual challenges faced by female students.
-Awareness campaigns and outreach efforts aimed at reducing stigma concerning mental health issues, especially in the case of female students, may prove useful.
 <br />
 <br />